TomR21/Filesharer/README.md

 # Filesharer
 This windows application allows to sync files between multiple devices using the Google Drive API with Google Drive as the cloud database.
+Note that you should only store files with distinct names, otherwise one will be overriden.
 To use the app, follow the steps below.

 ## Installation (Windows Only)
 To use this application, the following dependencies are required.